Important 2021 Information

-• Ravinia does not censor or control the content created by guest artists.
-If you have sensitivities to adult language or socio-political commentary, please be aware of the artists’ work before purchasing tickets to and/or attending their performances.
+Ravinia does not censor or control the content created by guest artists.
+Patrons with sensitivities to adult language or socio-political commentary are advised to be aware of the artists’ work before purchasing tickets to and/or attending their performances.

 Planning Your Ravinia Experience

-• Don’t want to lug around chairs or a table in addition to your picnic?
+Don’t want to lug around chairs or a table in addition to your picnic?
 You can rent both for a night at the Wintrust Chair and Table Rental tent north of the Martin Theatre.
-Chair and table rentals may also be reserved online when purchasing tickets or as an add-on up until 8:00 p.m. on the night before your concert.
+Chair and table rentals may also be reserved online when purchasing tickets or as an add-on until 24 hours before your concert.
 Reservations are recommended for popular concerts, as walk-up rentals are not guaranteed to be available.

-1. Firearms or explosives (including those possessed by active or off-duty service members)
+1. Firearms or explosives (including those possessed by off-duty officers or concealed carry license holders)

 2. Professional photographic and video or audio recording equipment